paweldudek/MathJaxSwift/README.md

 To get around the limitations of the `JSContext` class, the package uses [Webpack](https://webpack.js.org) to create bundle files that can be evaluated by the context.
 The wrapper methods, MathJax, and Webpack dependencies are bundled together in an npm module called `mjn`.

 `mjn`'s main entry point is `index.js` which exposes the converter classes and functions that utilize MathJax.
 The files are packed with Webpack and placed in to the `mjn/dist/` directory. `chtml.bundle.js`, `mml.bundle.js`, and `svg.bundle.js` files are loaded by the Swift package's module and evaluated by a JavaScript context to expose the functions.
+The `speech.bundle.js` file is built separately via `node build-speech.js` and bundles the [Speech Rule Engine](https://speechruleengine.org) with xmldom polyfills for headless JSContext operation.

-After making modifications to `index.js`, it should be rebuilt with `npm run build` executed in the `mjn` directory which will recreate the bundle files.
+After making modifications to the converters, rebuild with `npm run build` executed in the `mjn` directory for the main bundles, and `node build-speech.js` for the speech bundle.